Health and Social Care

 The way Adult Social Care and Health services are delivered in Aberdeenshire has changed.
 These services are provided by the Aberdeenshire Health and Social Care Partnership (AHSCP), a partnership of Aberdeenshire Council and NHS Grampian.

 AHSCP Adult Social Care and Health services include:

 - Hosted services

-Our Criminal Justice service provides a coordinated approach to deliver quality services for offenders and their families and aims to reduce re-offending.
-Provides a social work service to prisoners in Her Majesty Prison Grampian.
+Our Criminal Justice social work service provides support for offenders and their families and aims to reduce re-offending.

 - Marie Curie nursing service – out of hours nursing service for end of life patients

-- Continence service – provides advice on continence issues and runs continence clinics
+- Continence service – provides advice on continence issues and clinics

 - Diabetes development funding – overseen by the Diabetes Network.
 Also covers the retinal screening service